mmonsif/performx---ai-performance-management--1-/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

-# Run and deploy your AI Studio app
+# Run and deploy your PerformX app

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/14cBX0a8llYxTJovxcuJz4VH90mtrr6TM
+View your app locally by running the dev server (see steps below).

 ## Run Locally